 Another interesting affect of alcohol on a man’s body: it acts as a depressant.
 Contrary to popular belief, alcohol does not decrease shyness and add to one’s sense of self-confidence.
 In reality, those effects are merely expectations.
 Studies have shown time and time again that alcohol may slow down one’s responses and make one tired, but it certainly does not make a man transform from shy to suave.

 If these facts do not convince a young man to curb his out of control drinking, then maybe a statistic will.
-It has been proven that 40% of young people who drop out of college do so because of problems related directly to alcohol.
+It is a stat: 40% of young people who drop out of college do so because of problems related directly to alcohol.
 This shocking number should make a young man who has a dream of earning a diploma think twice.
 One drink once in a while does not hurt a 21 year-old.
 Five drinks, five nights a week will certainly impact the same man negatively.